Yunhan0816/Savor/README.md

 ### Known Bugs
 1. HTML/CSS gets inconsistent when you resize the window.
 2. The live website `https://savor-3e31c.web.app` is not as up-to-date as the local version.
 The database does not work because Gatsby and Firebase does not work well together but there is a workaround that we did not have time to implement.
+Locally, everything works.

 ### How to Run Test Cases